 Comment: I don’t know if I agree children should be seen not heard.
 My sister’s and brothers children were the best behaved and silent children I’ve seen.
 These are my older siblings who prescribed to the seen not heard rule.the only problem with the children was they were so guarded they never talked or relaxed and acted like children.
 I missed that playing around, even horsing around.
 Also it put me in a category of older person that the children never grew out of.
 They still seem to act as if they have to watch themselves around me and they are in their twenties.

-Jenny- I should have said – in public manners matter.
+Jenny’s answer – I should have said – in public, manners matter.
 At home kids can be kids.
+Children model parents, so teach them well.
 My mom did make us sit at the dinner table until all members of the family were finished and we learned to talk to the family at meals.
 We had chores to do.
 My mom taught me to dust and clean my room by the time I was in 3rd grade.
 There was no “horsing around” in side the house because we did not have a lot of money to replace or repair items we might mess up and we had to be clean to sit on furniture.
-It was not bad, both my brother and I knew what my mom wanted.
+It was not bad, both my brothers and I knew what my mom and dad wanted.
 We could play with games, dolls, trucks, blocks, and even watch TV.
-It all goes back to the word respecting others and it is nice when kids learn how to behave at an early age when in public.
+It all goes back to the word respecting others.
+It is nice when kids learn how to behave at an early age when in public.
 We had plenty of play in and out of the house.
 I do not remember a day that we stayed in the house, even in the winter.
-I remember fishing, playing in the yard and woods, swinging, riding my bike, playing with the dogs, and we were not quiet.
+I remember fishing, playing in the yard and woods, swinging, riding my bike, playing with the dogs, and we were not quiet when we were playing.
+I just think kids need to understand etiquette and practice it.

 Time: January 31, 2016 at 4:58 pm